CariZa/tekton-examples/README.md

     $ kubectl port-forward tekton-dashboard-xxx-xxx -n tekton-pipelines  9097:9097

-You should not be able to view the dashboard at:
+You should now be able to view the dashboard at:

 [http://localhost:9097](http://localhost:9097)